- Nearly one in four children under the age of 6 in America lives in poverty.

 The article continues with more dismal statistics on America’s children and then calls for action for the sake of our children.
-And it brings up an interesting issue.
+It brings up an interesting issue.
 Who is responsible for America’s children?
 Parent?
 Religious leaders?
 Educators?
 The medical profession?
 Government officials?

-Actually all these groups and others share a responsibility for nurturing, teaching and developing today’s young people.
-We in the Intermountain area would first note that children are the primary responsibility of the parents.
+Actually, all these groups and others share a responsibility for nurturing, teaching, and developing today’s young people.
+We in the Intermountain area would first note that children are the primary responsibility of their parents.
 And justly so.
 But what happens when either the mother or father, or both, are inept or incapable of caring for their children?
 And the same holds true for one-fourth of the families who are headed by a single parent.
-What if he or she lacks the skills, knowledge or motivation for care for the children.
+What if he or she lacks the skills, knowledge, or motivation to care for the children?
 Who, then, must assume the responsibility?

-A few months ago I was impressed by a television program about a middle-aged woman who taught kindergarten in an urban area.
-The teacher was doing more than finger plays and sandbox, which is the stereotype we have of those who work with young children today.
-This woman was teaching 5-year-olds the importance of nutrition, hygiene, common concern for fellow classmates, and some moral concepts of right and wrong.
+A few months ago, I was impressed by a television program about a middle-aged woman who taught kindergarten in an urban area.
+This teacher was doing more than finger plays and sandbox, which is the stereotype we have of those who work with young children today.
+She was teaching 5-year-olds the importance of nutrition, hygiene, common concern for fellow classmates, and some moral concepts of right and wrong.
 The TV commentator who interviewed the teacher asked if she felt she was imposing on the rights of the parents to teach their children these things.
 Wasn’t that really the responsibility of the family?